0xFE-AP3/Inventory-system-django/README.md

 # inventario

-Inventory app for stocking computer parts
+Inventory app for stocking computer parts made with Django